tzuyu10/BirthCertify-G9/README.md

 Revolutionizing Civil Requests - One Click at a Time.

+Birth Certify is an online request platform for birth certificates, adapted from a PSA (Philippine Statistics Authority) reqeust manual form and developed as a Civil Request Management System in fulfillment for COMP 010 – Information Management as a final project.

 # Members
 - CANSINO, Florence Lee F.
 - FAELDONIA, Elias Von Isaac R.